Please contact the Elections & Rules Committee Chairman, Max Freedman, at firstname.lastname@example.org with any questions.

 More information about each of these positions may be found in the SG governing documents.

 Spring 2017 General Election Timeline:

-Wednesday, April 5th, 2017: E&R will make petitions available on this website at 9:00 am.
+Wednesday, April 5th, 2017: E&R made petitions available on this website at 9:00 am.

-Tuesday, April 11th, 2017: Petitions of candidacy will be due between 9:00 am and 5:00 pm in Reynolds 016.
-Neither early nor late petitions will be accepted.
+Tuesday, April 11th, 2017: Petitions of candidacy were due between 9:00 am and 5:00 pm in Reynolds 016.

-Thursday, April 13th, 2017: E&R will hold the mandatory candidates meeting at 4:30 pm in the South Lounge of the Reynolds Club (second floor across the atrium from Hallowed Grounds).
+Thursday, April 13th, 2017: E&R held the mandatory candidates meeting at 4:30 pm in the South Lounge of the Reynolds Club (second floor across the atrium from Hallowed Grounds).
 Candidates must attend a mandatory candidates meeting to appear on the ballot.
 Those candidates needing accommodation for an alternate meeting time must notify the Chair of E&R prior to turning in their petition.

 Monday, April 24th, 2017: A debate between Slates and candidates for Graduate Liaison to the Board of Trustees will be held for a graduate student audience during Graduate Council.